OskarStark/doctor-rst/docs/rules.md

 ## `ensure_attribute_between_backticks_in_content`

-  > _Make sure to use backticks around attribute in content._
+  > _Make sure to use backticks around attributes in content_

 ##### Valid Examples :+1: